pyinfra-dev/pyinfra/docs/getting_started.rst

 To do something with pyinfra you need two things:

 **Inventory**:
     Hosts, groups and data.
-Hosts are targets for pyinfra to execute commands or state changes.
+Hosts are targets for ``pyinfra`` to execute commands or state changes.
 Hosts can belong to one or more groups, and both groups and hosts can have data associated with them.

-Examples: an SSH server, a Docker container, the local machine.
+    By default ``pyinfra`` assumes hosts can be reached over SSH. ``pyinfra`` can connect to other systems using :doc:`connectors <./connectors>`, for example: a Docker container or the local machine.

 **Operations**:
     Commands to execute or state to apply to the target hosts in the inventory.
-These can be simple shell commands (``uptime``) or state definitions such as "ensure the ``iftop`` apt package is installed".
+These can be simple shell commands "execute the ``uptime`` command" or state definitions such as "ensure the ``iftop`` apt package is installed".

 Ad-hoc commands with ``pyinfra``